solivr/tf-crnn/README.md

 ## Installation
+`tf_crnn` make use of `tensorflow-gpu` package (so CUDA and cuDNN are needed).

+You can install it using the `environment.yml` file provided and use it within an environment, or install and run it with Docker.

-See the [docs](https://tf-crnn.readthedocs.io/) for the installation procedures and how to use it.
+See the [docs](https://tf-crnn.readthedocs.io/en/latest/start/index.html#) for the installation procedures and how to use it.